 Please take a careful look at the bill and, if an amendment is desired, find a finance committee member to submit the amendment.
-Amendments may be submitted only by a finance committee member.
-(An amendment template may be obtained from the LFD web site). chair will work with members to decide which amendment(s) should be included in the packet.
+Finance committee amendments may be submitted only by a finance committee member.
+(An amendment template may be obtained from the LFD web site).